-Simple games like Candy Land and Hi-Ho!
-Cherry-O help young players identify colors, count spaces, and even develop hand-eye coordination and dexterity in moving cards and pieces around the board.
+Even simple games help young players identify colors, count spaces, and develop hand-eye coordination and dexterity in moving cards and pieces around the board.
 Plus, learning to wait your turn and follow the rules are important lessons that serve kids far beyond the living room floor.

 Board games can be a sneaky way of helping school-aged kids work on skills they’re struggling with.
 Have a reluctant reader?
-A round of classic Boggle, Scrabble, or the Bob Books Happy Hats Beginning Reading Game will help him expand his vocabulary and flex his spelling skills.
+A round of the BOB Books Happy Hats Beginning Reading Game will help them expand their vocabulary and flex their spelling skills.

-Meanwhile, a game like Clue, in which players have to remember several pieces of information at once (who did what, and where) might help a child who’s having trouble with reading comprehension — all while she's having fun.
+Meanwhile, games in which players have to remember several pieces of information at once (who did what, and where) might help a child who’s having trouble with reading comprehension — all while still having fun.

 In other words, taking turns and practicing patience during a game — even when things don't go their way — can help little ones practice more respectful responses than stomping off and slamming their bedroom door shut.

 They may help anxious kids learn how to navigate friendships more easily.
 “Because they're structured, board games can provide an easier way to build interpersonal relationships with peers, since the child knows what's expected of them,” says Galanti.
 For kids who struggle with striking up conversations with others, Galanti recommends games that promote structured opportunities for chatter, such as guessing games.